 Lesson 3: Ask questions, demand answers

 Residents and medical students from Harvard staff Massachusetts General, and one of the resident surgeons visited me at 5:30 a.m., and it felt like he didn’t want to be there.

 I still didn’t know what the surgery was, what the carpal tunnel had to do with my arm, and even when I was leaving the hospital.

 Finally, several hours later, my nurse got him on the phone.
-When he said he already talked with me, I responded, ?Dude, you spent all of three minutes with me.?
-The nurse laughed a bit as the medication was clearly talking.
+When he said he already talked with me, I responded, “Dude, you spent all of three minutes with me.”

 He answered most of my questions, and he even made a little joke when he talked about the jenga puzzle nature of putting my bones back together.